cponcej/awesome-tech/docs/devops-itil.md

 - [DZone: Automate to Save Mental Energy, Not Time.](https://dzone.com/articles/automate-to-save-mental-energy-not-time-1) Automation doesn't necessarily save time, but it does save mental energy, and there's something to be said for that.
 - [zdnet.com: DevOps: Still a big difference between expectation and reality](http://www.zdnet.com/article/devops-still-a-big-difference-between-expectation-and-reality/) While most IT managers believe that DevOps and agility are important, only around a third believe they have the right infrastructure to implement it, according to a survey.
 - [Linkedin: The DevOps Coding Dilemma](https://www.linkedin.com/pulse/devops-coding-dilemma-jason-dumars) Developers don't like being tech support for automation, even if they have 'Ops' as part of their title.
+- [medium.com: DevOps: Shift Left or Be Left](https://medium.com/@drew.firment/devops-shift-left-or-be-left-out-6b2755bd7ee9) The mainstream adoption of cloud computing is accelerating the shift of operations into the hands of developers.

 [![automation](images/automation.png)](https://dzone.com/articles/automate-to-save-mental-energy-not-time-1)